ruchany13/Ruchan-Notebook/docs/Docker/nginxlb.md

     build: ./app1
     ports:
       - "7001:80"
+    networks:
+      - LoadBalancerNet

   app2:
     build: ./app2
     ports:
       - "7002:80"
+    networks:
+      - LoadBalancerNet
 ```
 We created services for each server.
-We define ports in *nginx.conf* file.
-We use these ports.
+We define ports to apps for access apps without load balancer.It isn't neceseaary for Load Balancer.
+Main server (Loadbalancer) use docker network interface for access app's 80 ports.
+Default Nginx Server ports is 80.

 Lastly *docker-compose.yml*: